 Support for Communities Affected by COVID-19

-As schools reopened in Phase 2, CapitaLand worked with Yellow Ribbon Project for the #CareKitWithLove project to sew 1,400 mask pouches for students with special needs from Rainbow Centre, and got volunteers to conduct virtual art sessions so the students can customise their pouches.
-We also reached out to our staff and tenants to raise over S$58,000 for Rainbow Centre through Gifts of Joy – The Essentials Edition, providing financial assistance to students and their families during this difficult time.
+As schools reopened in Phase 2, CapitaLand worked with Yellow Ribbon Project to pilot the #CareKitWithLove project to sew 1,400 mask pouches for students with special needs from Rainbow Centre, and got volunteers to conduct virtual art sessions so the students can customise their pouches.

 CapitaLand #LoveOurSeniors Initiative